WaqasAhmed-123/dotnet-windows-projects/README.md

 - **Hello App** – A simple Windows Forms application to learn the flow of windows forms.
 - **Basic Login + CRUD** – Implements user authentication and basic CRUD operations.
-- **Basic Login + CRUD (Using Local DB)** – Enhances the login and CRUD functionality by integrating a local database.
+- **Basic Login + CRUD (Using Local DB)** – Enhances the login and CRUD functionality by integrating a local database (just install the exe and use system, no need of Db service provider).

 ## Used Technologies